icshwi/e3training/workbook/chapter01.md

 ## Building and installing EPICS base and require

-For EPICS base and require, it's as simple as running:
+For EPICS base and *require*, it's as simple as running:

 ```console
 [iocuser@host:e3]$ ./e3.bash base